 PACC graduates have gone on to work in a wide range of careers, including professional accountancy, investment banking, management consultancy, financial management, the Government and the academia.

 As if to remove the last doubt that may be harboured by the prospective PACC students, Harry said it again, ‘Accounting is not bookkeeping.
-The accounting skillset provides ways to analyze the financial situation of companies in depth, which is necessary and fundamental to the business world.
+The accounting skillset provides ways to analyse the financial situation of companies in depth, which is necessary and fundamental to the business world.
 Many high-level business analyses require accounting knowledge which cannot be done by computers.
 Therefore, professional accountants will never be replaced by accounting software or robots.
 So just feel relieved and apply for PACC!
 See you in CUHK!’

 Published: Summer 2017